Authority guidance on the allocation of redress funds

-Companies may volunteer to pay a sum of money to appropriate charities, trusts or organisations in lieu of, or in addition to a financial penalty for breaches of licence conditions.
+Energy companies may volunteer to pay a sum of money to appropriate charities, trusts or organisations in lieu of, or in addition to a financial penalty for breaches of licence conditions.
 Companies may also volunteer these payments to remedy any harm to consumers, in addition to compensation to those directly affected, where Ofgem has not conducted a formal investigation.

-Our decision to engage an expert third party, and the associated Guidance below, are to ensure the voluntary redress funding is well targeted, and is allocated in the best way to maximise the long-term positive impact of voluntary redress payments for energy consumers across Great Britain, and in particular those in vulnerable circumstances.
+Our decision to engage an expert third party, and the associated Guidance below, is to ensure the voluntary redress funding is well targeted, and is allocated in the best way to maximise the long-term positive impact of voluntary redress payments for energy consumers across Great Britain, and in particular those in vulnerable circumstances.

-Further information on eligibility for the scheme, and how to apply, can be found on the EST webpage.
+Further information on eligibility for the redress scheme, and how to apply, can be found on the EST webpage.

 Supplementary Guidance to the Authority Guidance on the Allocation of Redress Funds dated 7 April 2022 (the “Authority Guidance”):